The author is a guitarist and bassist with over 35 years of experience as a musician.

 An envelope filter is similar to a wah, except the changing of the frequency is controlled via the input from your instrument rather than by a pedal.
 This means you can control the sound by how hard you pick, for example.

-The Dunlop Cry Baby is a must-have guitar effect pedal, but the Original version is a pretty hefty hunk of gear.
+The Dunlop Cry Baby is a must-have guitar effect pedal, but the Original version is a pretty hefty chunk of gear.
 The new Mini Cry Baby makes toting a great wah to gigs and rehearsals easier than ever.

 The Cool New Dunlop Cry Baby Mini Wah